Francesco-Sovrano/DoXpy/README.md

 For more about why we selected all these archetypes, and many more details, please read [An Objective Metric for Explainable AI: How and Why to Estimate the Degree of Explainability](http://arxiv.org/abs/2109.05327).

 ## Usage
-To use DoXpy on your own project you need to install it first and then import it as done by the scripts inside the directory [demo](demo), defining the options of the OntologyBuilder, QuestionAnswerer and ExplainabilityEstimator.
+To use DoXpy on your own project you need to install it first.
+Then you can import it as done in [demo/assess_degree_of_explainability_TF.py](demo/assess_degree_of_explainability_TF.py) or [demo/assess_degree_of_explainability_FB.py](demo/assess_degree_of_explainability_FB.py).
+You may also need to configure the OntologyBuilder, QuestionAnswerer and ExplainabilityEstimator.

-An example of import is the following:
+An example of import extracted from the aforementioned scripts is the following:
 ```
 from doxpy.models.knowledge_extraction.ontology_builder import OntologyBuilder
 from doxpy.models.estimation.explainability_estimator import ExplainabilityEstimator